cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

 ## 4. Configure your browser

 All major browsers support PAC files.
 You can configure individual browsers, or you can configure system settings that apply to all browsers on the device.
+Multiple devices can call the same PAC file as long as their source IP addresses were included in the proxy endpoint configuration.

 The following example demonstrates the setup procedure for Firefox.